What is Peripheral Vision?

 What are the Causes of Tunnel Vision?

 Peripheral sight loss may result from eye diseases, injuries, or other conditions outside the eye.
 These are some of the factors causing tunnel vision:

 Glaucoma is the most common cause of peripheral vision loss.
 Glaucoma is a disease that causes optic nerve damage, often due to elevated intraocular pressure.

-Retinitis Pigmentosa, or RP, refers to a group of eye conditions caused by genetic mutations.
-These conditions are inherited genetically and affect the retina, resulting in night blindness, PVL, tunnel vision, and other vision problems.
+Retinitis Pigmentosa, or RP, refers to a group of eye conditions due to genetic mutations.
+You inherit these conditions and they affect the retina, resulting in night blindness, PVL, tunnel vision, and other vision problems.

 Optic nerve atrophy is damage or degeneration of your optic nerve due to trauma, infection, insufficient oxygen or blood supply, tumors, or other causes.
 ONA may cause peripheral, central, or color vision loss.

-Eye strokes, also referred to as retinal artery occlusion, are caused by clots in your eye's blood vessels.
+Eye strokes, or retinal artery occlusion, are from clots in your eye’s blood vessels.
 The lack of blood flow to your eye can result in various vision problems, including PVL or total vision loss.

-Retinal detachment can be caused by injuries, retinal inflammation, posterior vitreous detachment, tumors, and some eye surgeries, causing peripheral vision loss over time.
+Retinal detachment can be due to injuries, retinal inflammation, posterior vitreous detachment, tumors, and some eye surgeries.
+These conditions cause peripheral vision loss over time.